mterrel/adapt-web/website/blog/2019-09-25-react-for-infrastructure.md

 // ... render conditionally using the mainZoneAvailable flag
 ```

-You would also be able to build out components that encapsulate complex functionality, like `BlueGreen` deployment, by periodically updating the state that controls how much blue you have vs. green:
+You would also be able to build out components that encapsulate complex functionality, like blue-green deployment, by periodically updating the state that controls how much blue you have vs. green:

 ```tsx
 const [ blueAmount, setBlueAmount ] = useState(1);